GIP-ITC-UniversityTwente/semantic_integration/day1_2.md

 ---
 layout: page
-title:  "Assignment Day 1: Create RDF"
+title:  "Tutorial: Create some RDF data"
-subtitle: "Moving from the 3rd star"
+subtitle: "moving from the 3rd star"
 ---

 In this tutorial you will learn how to create Linked Data representation of a